 As demonstrated in the above example, one comma makes a crucial difference in meaning.
 Therefore, using the Oxford comma can eliminate ambiguity by showing the separation between list items.

 Again, the choice is yours, but make sure that whatever convention you decide on, you are consistent throughout your writing.
 Some journals and publications have specific guidelines for how commas should be applied, so reading a lot of articles from your target journal or publication can be a good way to see how commas and other formatting and punctuation marks should be applied.

-To ensure that your paper is free of errors in punctuation, formatting, and grammar, rely on Wordvice’s qualified editors and proofreaders, who can help you by proofreading for consistency as well as for grammar, spelling, and content.
+To ensure that your paper is free of errors in punctuation, formatting, and grammar, rely on Wordvice’s qualified professional editors, who can help you by proofreading for consistency as well as for grammar, spelling, and content.
 We have over 500 editors from 2,000 academic subdisciplines and assign your academic paper to the most qualified editor with a background in your paper’s subject area.
-Check out our top-notch academic editing services and see what professional proofreading and editing is all about.
+Check out our top-notch paper editing services and see what professional proofreading services can do for your academic work.

 - APA In-Text Citation Guide for Research Writing